jjb023/AI-Golf/README.md

 - Refs, abstract, title part of page count?
 - Can we send draft
 - Have to use template
-- Mean squared error vs absolute error for shots ?
+- Mean squared error vs absolute error for shots?

 ## What results we want
 - Sequence length: Extending sequence length against error